nbgibson/streamers/README.md

 **NOTE:** If passing an argument/arguments starting with a dash (-), use the format `-a="--i-luv-streamers"` or you will encounter errors.
 Argparse, not me! :^)

 ### Wait a minute, Streamlink isn't a player.
 Shut up.

 ### TODOs

 - ~~Implement debugging/logging/ect~~ Accessable via the `-l/--logging` flag!
 - ~~Investigate integration with [Streamlink](https://github.com/streamlink/streamlink)~~
-- Look into automated testing
+- ~~Look into automated testing~~ Implemented by [cakebizzle](https://github.com/cakebizzle)
 - Streamline onboarding
 - Make output configurable
 - ~~Investigate the viability of packaging~~
-- ~~Terrible horrible godawful in CLI streams~~ Now possbile via MPV
+- ~~Terrible horrible godawful in CLI streams~~ Now possbile via MPV!

+# Known issues
+Authentication tokens will expire over a given length of time, causing the application to throw an error.
+This can be resolved by repeating the onboarding process and inserting a new access token and refresh token.
+I'm working on refactoring the onboarding process to be a bit smoother and hope to be able to more gracefully handle this in the future.